neural-sleipnir/sleipnir/docs/coding-style.md

 ## Standard Prefixes

-Prefixes are used in the application to denote specific semantic meaning of vigenere_decrypter names
+Prefixes are used in the application to denote specific semantic meaning of `sleipnir` names

 * SP/Sp/sp
   All types, commands, enumerants and C macro definitions in project are prefixed with these two characters,